-We present a fully automated retrieval algorithm for estimating non-linearly sensed functions.
+A fully automated retrieval algorithm for estimating nonlinearly sensed functions is presented.
 This algorithm combines a simple Gauss-Newton iteration with an extended form of Generalized Cross Validation.
-The performance of the algorithm is illustrated in the context of a remote sensing problem arising in satellite meteorology.
+The performance of the algorithm is illustrated in the context of a remote sensing problem arising in satellite meteorology. © 1985 Academic Press, Inc.